Data File Migration

 A suite of sample programs is included to show the detail of the processes.
 Most of the programs are COBOL and will run on an IBM Mainframe.
 The programs will also run on Windows and UNIX platforms that are supported by Micro Focus technology.
 A few of the programs are unique to the Micro Focus environment.
 JCL members are provided for execution on the mainframe.
 Command files are provided for executing on a Windows platform.
 UNIX script files have not been provided.
 This document provides detailed information for migrating data files between an IBM Mainframe system and a Micro Focus environment running on a Linux, UNIX or Windows system.

 This document does not provide information for migrating relational data bases (i.e. DB/2 and SQL Server).
-This document will describe various approaches to the following processes.
+This document will describe various approaches to the data migration and conversion processes.

 Anyone considering a data conversion should seek additional assistance from a consulting or programming services organization that has experience in this area.

 We would like to thank Larry Simmons of Micro Focus for providing us with much of the information in this document.
 His assistance, knowledge and expertise were greatly appreciated.

 We have made a significant effort to ensure the documents and software technologies are correct and accurate.
 We reserve the right to make changes without notice at any time.
 The function delivered in this version is based upon the enhancement requests from a specific group of users.
 The intent is to provide changes as the need arises and in a timeframe that is dependent upon the availability of resources.